 Financial Aid News

-IMPORTANT UPDATE: On May 10, the Department of Education will implement a new login process to improve security for student- and borrower-based websites, including FAFSA on the Web, NSLDS Student ACCESS, StudentLoans.gov, StudentAid.gov, and the TEACH Grant website.
+IMPORTANT UPDATE: On May 10, the Department of Education implemented a new login process to improve security for student- and borrower-based websites, including FAFSA on the Web, NSLDS Student ACCESS, StudentLoans.gov, StudentAid.gov, and the TEACH Grant website.
 The new Federal Student Aid ID, which is comprised of a user-selected username and password, replaced the Federal Student Aid PIN as the process by which students, parents, and borrowers authenticate their identity to access their federal student aid information.
 Users who arrive at the impacted websites will be directed to a link to register for their new Federal Student Aid ID.
 The registration process should take less than seven minutes.
 Follow these steps or watch this video to learn how to create your new Federal Student Aid ID.